MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 - The label action.
 For example, set a label, change a label, add or remove protection, automatic and recommended labels.

-- The document label before and after the action.
+- The label name before and after the label action.

 - Your organization's tenant ID.

 - The user ID (email address or UPN).

-- The user's device name.
+- The name of the user's device.

 - For documents: The file path and file name of documents that are labeled.